JSarthurliao/jsarthurliao.github.io/README.md

 # About
-This is a website about JSarthurliao and Ducl=k.
+This is a website about JSarthurliao and Duck.